pjuan4603/React_practice/README.md

-# React_practice
+## React_practice
-Small projects that helps me practicing React
+Small projects that helps me practice React

+### RoboFriends:
+Includes the functionality of searching and filtering using static data.